MilosCemalovic/angularMaterial-news/README.md

 ## Description

-- User is redirected to Mediastack API news
+- User is getting data from Mediastack API and JSONPlaceholder API
+- Navigation is displayed via Angular Material Toolbar
-- User is able to switch between 2 news categories (Technology and Serbian)
+- User is able to switch between 2 News (Mediastack) categories via Angular Material Tabs
+- News are filtered and displayed via Angular Material Card
+- User can view Reporters (JSONPlaceholder) via Angular Material Table & Dialog on large screens and it's details via Angular Material Expansion Panel on mobile screens
-- User is able to search articles by keywords
+- User is able to search articles by keywords via Ng2 Search Filter
-- User can translate content between English and Serbian laguage
+- User can switch between English and Serbian laguage via Angular Material Menu
+- User can translate content via Transloco Service
-- Mediastack API news articles contain: title, description, author, date of publish, image (if has one) and URL to original post.
-On link click opens original article in new window.
+- News articles contain: title, description, author, date of publish, image (if has one) and URL to original post.
+On link click opens original article in new window
-- Mediastack articles are filtered and displayed via Card
-- JSONPlaceholder API is displayed via Table & Dialog on large screens and Expansion Panel on mobile screens

 ## Project APIs